marcalencc/metacritic-scraper/README.md

 # Sample Implementation
 For a complete sample implementation, check <br/> https://github.com/marcalencc/metacritic-api/blob/master/MetacriticAPI/Services/MetacriticService.cs <br/>

-This is from an API that I am building using this project.
+This is from an API that I built using this project.